 Composting toilets are designed to fit in small spaces such as tiny homes, RVs, cabins, and a lot more.
 If you have one or more of these things mentioned, you will appreciate how a composting toilet does not take as much room as a regular one.

-Their designs are also such that users will generally feel comfortable while on them as a way of mimicking the feeling of using a more spacious and conventional toilet.
+The designs also let users generally feel comfortable while on them, mimicking the feeling of using a more spacious and conventional toilet.

 If you live in an area where a sewage system is not present, you will find that composting toilets are beneficial for your situation.